Visit Nevada County, California

 California Gold Country, including Nevada City in particular, was listed among the top 10 travel destinations by Lonely Planet.
 We are rated #2 of best “river cities” in America by Outside magazine.
 Read about some popular travel itineraries.
 View a photo gallery of the county’s beauty, including new gold rush photos.
 The county is dog friendly.

-NEW!
 Read a letter from Nate Beason, Supervisor and Board Chair, about what visitors can experience in our County.

 “Nevada County Is…” Read a presentation featuring all Nevada County has to offer.